burnsignal/burnSignal-Spec/README.md

 In cases where a 3Box profile does not exist (or has not yet loaded), the application will simply fallback to using the etherurm address in place of Name and the ethereum address's [blockie](https://github.com/petejkim/ethereum-blockies-png) in place of a Profile Image.
 All other fields will be not be displayed.

 ### Blockies
-Each profile image should be replaced by its blockie on hover.
+Each profile image should be replaced by its associated ethereum account's blockie image on hover.

 ## Modals
 ### New Poll Modal
-todo
+The "new poll" modal is accessed by clicking the "New Poll" button in the left gutter and should render over whichever page is already displayed or over the contents of `/home` if it was navigated to directly.

+The profile page should include the profile image of the current user, along with a form to create the new poll.

+The fields are:
+- Question
+  - String, 300 character max.
+- Deadline
+  - date/block toggle and selector
+- Post button
+  - Publishes the poll to the blockchain

 ### Vote Yes/No Modal
 Todo